yijiyap/hr-recruitment-system/README.md

 ## Workflow:
 ![alt text](workflow.png)
-The architecture is built around SharePoint as the primary data storage solution, ensuring seamless integratino and data management with legacy systems.
+The architecture is built around SharePoint as the primary data storage solution, ensuring seamless integration and data management with legacy systems.

 ## Microservices
 ### Complex microservices